pyeventsourcing/eventsourcing/README.md

     assert tricks == ['roll over', 'play dead']
 ```

-Use the library's `Application` class to define an event-sourced application.
+Define an event-sourced application with the `Application` class.
 Add command and query methods that use event-sourced aggregates.

 ```python